Which is best — a public or private campground? Yes!

 We’ve stayed in both public and private, depending on where we’re going, whether we need showers or not, what’s available and our budget.

-We’re fortunate to live in a country with literally thousands of campgrounds to choose from.
-There are about 8,000 private campgrounds and another almost 25,000 public campgrounds ready to welcome you.
+We’re fortunate to live in a country with thousands of campgrounds to choose from.
+Many thousands of both private and public campgrounds are waiting to welcome you!

 What are you waiting for?!